AleksejDix/allyship.dev/apps/allystudio/src/components/page/README.md

 2. Handle loading and error states appropriately
 3. Use the debug component during development to inspect state
 4. Follow the event-based pattern for state transitions
+5. Ensure normalized_url follows the hostname + path pattern for uniqueness

 ## Accessibility